ed3899/cloud-dev/README.md

 ./scripts/remove_stack.ps1
 ```

-Always make sure that before you remove a stack, you have already destroyed the resources deployed.
+Before removing a stack, always make sure that you have already destroyed the resources deployed.

+Make sure to follow these steps carefully to manage your resources effectively.

 # Tags
-Add tags to your environment file located at the
+In your root folder, you need to add tags to your environment file.
-root folder.
 Each tag represents a tool.

-For example:
+For example, modify your .env file as follows:
 ```
 # .env
 ANSIBLE_TAGS = ["aws","node_js","docker"]
 ```

-Tools listed in the section below.

-Some tools may have specific requirements (i.e cpus, RAM, disk space).
-Please consult their respective documentations before building an AMI.
+Please note that there are several tools listed below.
+Some of these tools may have specific requirements such as CPU, RAM, or disk space.
+Before building an AMI, it is recommended to consult their respective documentations for any specific requirements.

-As always, if you think you need a specific level of custommization, all playbooks are located at `packer\ansible\playbooks`.
+If you require a specific level of customization, you can find all the playbooks located at `packer\ansible\playbooks.`

-We welcome any [contributions](#contributions) if you think others can benefit from your changes!
+Make sure to add the appropriate tags to your environment file, and if needed, refer to the playbooks to customize your setup accordingly.
 ## Cloud providers
 ### AWS
 Add `aws` to tags.